mr-mustafa7/Undertone/README.md

-# Auscura — the listening layer
+# Undertone - the listening layer

 > Voice as a continuous vital sign for chronic metabolic disease.
 A daily 60-second voice
 > check-in doubles as a passive acoustic sensor: it extracts biomarkers of muscle loss (and, on